sayantanbanerjee03/DSA-Practitioner-/README.md

 # DSA-Intro to Intermediate -
-Repository for Beginner Friendy DSA Que
+Repository for Beginner Friendly DSA Que